-NEW NON-US PATENT APPLICATIONS include any initial patent filing of an INVENTION DISCLOSURE made outside of the US, including PCT applications, utility applications filed in patent offices other than the USPTO and provisional applications filed outside of the US such as UK or New Zealand provisional applications and incomplete applications in Canada.
-See question (Q4.7).
+NEW NON-US PATENT APPLICATIONS include any initial patent filing of an INVENTION DISCLOSURE made outside of the US, including PCT applications, utility applications filed in patent offices other than the USPTO and provisional applications filed outside of the US such as UK or New Zealand provisional applications.
+See question (Q4.11).